What is Micro-Content?

 Why You Should Optimize Your Micro-Content

-Depending on how you build your content strategy, your micro-content can be used as a leader to bring traffic to your site (via search engine results) and your longer content can engage the reader more fully and give them the idea that this is a site worth subscribing to.
+Depending on how you build your content strategy, your micro-content can be used as a leader to bring traffic to your site (via search engine results) and your longer content can engage the reader more fully and give them the idea that this is a site worth trusting and subscribing to.

 6 Optimization Tricks for Micro-Content

-- Deliver Content via Apps: Your website has its own look and feel, but developing mobile apps based on your website content is something that more sites should try to utilize.
+1. Deliver Content via Apps: Your website has its own look and feel, but developing mobile apps based on your website content is something that more sites should try to utilize.
 You still deliver content to your subscribed users, but you make it far easier for them to consume and interact with your content.

-- Use a Content Management System: Your content is going to be the same on both your website and your mobile site, but the difference will be in the presentation and the layout of the information.
+2. Use a Content Management System: Your content is going to be the same on both your website and your mobile site, but the difference will be in the presentation and the layout of the information.
 By utilizing a content management system, you can keep the base of the content and simply "fix" it to suit whatever platform is accessing it at any point in time.

 The best way to do this would be to utilize the swipe function available in mobile devices to allow a switch between pages quickly and effortlessly.
 It also increases the user's immersion in your content since they don't have to go hunting at the bottom of the page for a link to the next one.

-- Play with Cards: Modular design is one of the most innovative things that mobile site development can offer to a webmaster.
+4. Play with Cards: Modular design is one of the most innovative things that mobile site development can offer to a webmaster.
 With clever use of modular development, you can categorize your micro-content into tabs or cards where similar content or content under a particular heading can be kept for easy reference.

 Consider Twitter-length headlines as what you should be aiming for and anything less than one hundred and forty characters would be a benefit.
 Short headlines allow you to utilize the limited screen space on a mobile device without forcing the user to have to scroll to see the end of your headline or micro-content.

-- Don't Leave Stuff Out: User experience on a mobile device is what you should be considering when you're developing your mobile optimization tactics.
+6. Don't Leave Stuff Out: User experience on a mobile device is what you should be considering when you are developing your mobile optimization tactics.
 Try not to penalize users for using a mobile device and instead ensure that they can get your content without having to worry about discrepancies between the PC site and the mobile-friendly site.